RahulPant1/eval_framework/RAG_Evaluation_Flow_Documentation.md

 ```

 This function:
-- Establishes a connection to MongoDB
+- Establishes a connection to MongoDB or loads JSON files
 - Returns the database connection object for use in subsequent operations

 ### 3. Dataset Storage and Vector Indexing: `store_dataset()`